-Interest payable and interest receivable on our borrowings is on either a fixed rate, floating rate or inflation linked basis and the company manages the issuance of new debt to ensure that Yorkshire Water's debt maturity profile avoids
+Interest payable and interest receivable on our borrowings is on either a fixed rate, floating rate or inflation linked basis and the company manages the issuance of new debt to ensure that Yorkshire Water's debt maturity profile avoids repayment concentrations, meaning that we avoid the situation where large amounts of debt must be re-paid at the same time.
+This assists with the company's future refinancing requirements.
+Our debt has a weighted average years to maturity (line 1E.13) of approximately 14 years, which is consistent with the planned approach to the company's financing requirements.
 The total borrowings amount in 1E.1 is not equal to those in table 1C in order to meet Ofwat's RAG guidance.
 The table below explains the differences between the two tables.